1977 Hamilton Tiger-Cats season

-The 1977 Hamilton Tiger-Cats season was the 20th season for the team in the Canadian Football League and their 28th overall.
+The 1977 Hamilton Tiger-Cats season was the 20th season for the team in the Canadian Football League (CFL) and their 28th overall.
 The Tiger-Cats finished in fourth place in the Eastern Conference with a 5–11 record and missed the playoffs.
 Frank M.Gibson would be in his final season as the Secretary-Treasurer of the Tiger-Cats.
 A trophy, bearing his name, was instituted by the CFL in 1977 recognizing the Outstanding Rookie in the Eastern Division.
 Coming off a season as Toronto's outstanding defensive player, he was also an Eastern Football Conference All-Star in 1977.